Kako language

 Kako (also Mkako or Mkaka) is a Bantu language spoken mainly in Cameroon, with some speakers in the Central African Republic and the Republic of the Congo.
 The main population centres of Kako speakers are Batouri and Ndélélé in the East Region of Cameroon.

 Once grouped with the Gbaya dialect cluster and often still referred to as part of an undefined "Gbaya-Kaka" group, Kako is now grouped in the Bantu language family.

 Dialects

-Kako can be divided in three main closely related dialects stretching from eastern dialect (Bεra, Bèra) near the Cameroon-Central African Republic border area to a middle dialect (Mgbwako, Mgbako) in near the Batouri area to a western dialect (Mbo-Ndjo'o, Mbo-Ndjokou) near the Bertoua-Doumé area.
-The difference is the greatest between the eastern Bεra dialect and the western Mbondjóo, with the Mgbwako dialect forming a middle ground.
+Kako can be divided in three main, closely related dialects: eastern dialect (Bεra, Bèra) near the Cameroon-Central African Republic border area, middle dialect (Mgbwako, Mgbako) near the Batouri area, and western dialect (Mbo-Ndjo'o, Mbo-Ndjokou) near the Bertoua-Doumé area.
+The difference is greatest between the eastern Bεra dialect and the western Mbo-Ndjo'o, with the Mgbwako dialect forming a middle ground.

 All three remain mutually intelligible.
 The Bεra and Mbondjóo dialects have 85.5% of their words in common, of which 26.4% are identical and 59.1% are cognates.

 Other known variants of Kako language are Bo-Rong, Lossou, Ngwendjè and Mbéssembo.

-Seki language in Gabon and Equatorial Guinea sounds very similar to Kako language.
+The Seki language in Gabon and Equatorial Guinea sounds very similar to Kako.